 But what if there was a way to have a better idea about when the next head pain would occur?
 Better yet, what if you could prevent it from happening?
 We’re going to take a look into headache triggers that may help you to understand your condition better.
 Then we will address a natural therapy that has helped dozens of patients in case studies to find lasting relief.

 Headache Triggers – The Key to Predicting the Next Episode

-- Stress – Stress really does a number on the body’s immune system.
+Stress really does a number on the body’s immune system.
 It is no wonder then that stress is at the top of most lists of triggers.
-When it comes to headaches, fluctuations in the levels of stress hormones may come into play.
+When it comes to head pains, fluctuations in the levels of stress hormones may come into play.
 That means that not only can stress trigger a headache right then, but it also has the ability to trigger a headache during the letdown phase after the stressful situation ends and stress hormone levels suddenly bottom out.
-In other words, stress may not only result in headaches that plague you at the office but also when you finally get some downtime on the weekend.
+In other words, stress may not only result in head pains that plague you at the office but also when you finally get some downtime on the weekend.